EleniMG/Weather-Dashboard/README.md

 When developing this dashboard, I realised the benefit and importance of making separate functions for individual aspects of the project.
 For example, I made individual functions for displaying the current weather data, the future weather data, and adding the searched location into local storage.
 By keeping these separate, I was able to effectively display the results only when the user selects a previously searched location button.

 This project also allowed me to learn about how to use asynchronous functions to collect weather data using the OpenWeather API.
 I learned how to target certain pieces of weather data which would then be displayed within certain sections of the page.
 I decided that a prompt would be an effective and simple way for the user to input their API key, which would then be added to local storage and assigned to a variable, so that they could only have to input this once and then freely search.

+I also learned how to use Dayjs to dynamically input the following 5 days onto the weather dashboard, based on today's date.

 ## Installation